-We’ve rounded up fifteen new stats to build on our earlier post, 25 Direct Marketing Statistics Prove Direct Mail Works.
+We’ve rounded up fifteen new stats that represent the state of direct mail in 2015.
 If you’re keen on knowing more about how direct mail gets results, check these out.
-(We’ve added new direct mail stats for 2016 here.)
+(By the way, we’ve added new stats for 2017 here.)

 It’s Not Going Anywhere.